YanikKumar93/IP-Project-/Source_Code .md

                   "6.
 Pie chart ")
-            print("****** Please enter the number of the choice of your wish ******") Graph_command = int(input("Please enter your choice ;")) if Graph_command ==1:
+            print("****** Please enter the number of the choice of your wish ******") Graph_command = int(input("Please enter your choice ;")) if command_1 not in [1, 2, 3, 4,5,6]:
+                print("Please enter a valid Choice")
+            else:
+                continue
+            print("Please make the choice for the columns from the below options:"
+                  "1.
+Highest Package (LPA)"
+                  "2.
+Domestic Package (LPA)"
+                  "3.
+International Package (LPA)"
+                  "4.
+No. Of Males Placed "
+                  "5.
+No. Of Females Placed"
+                  "6.
+Average Package Offered"
+                  "7.
+Job PLacement Percentage"
+                  "8.
+Location"
+                  "9.
+Companies Visited"
+                  "10.
+No. Of Domains Offered"
+                  "11.
+UG Placements"
+                  "12.
+PG Placements")
+            Column_command_2 = int(input("Please enter the column from the list for which you want to see the graph : ")) if Column_command_2 not in [1, 2, 3, 4,5,6,7,8,9,10,11,12]:
+                print("Please enter a valid Choice")
+            else:
+                continue
+            if Graph_command ==1:
                 print()
             elif Graph_command == 2: